WCHS Course Handbook

 -

-World Language
+🌎 World Language Department

 World languages are open to students interested in learning to communicate with people within and outside of their community and obtaining a broader knowledge of how other people in the world live and think.
 The Regional Checkpoint B Examination in world language is taken at the end of the third level.
-Current options include Spanish, French and German.

 World language courses are for students who are interested in communicating in a language other than English (LOTE) and want to live culturally aware.
 Through a variety of instructional strategies and assessment techniques, students are provided the highest quality of language learning.